filipnaudot/lightbench/README.md

 ## Getting Started
-1. Download the appropriate PyTorch version for your system using the **[Start Locally](https://pytorch.org/get-started/locally/)** guide.

-2. Install the required dependencies by running the following commands:
+1. Install the required dependencies by running the following commands:
 ```bash
 bash install_dependencies.sh
 ```

-3. Activating the Virtual Environment
+2. Activating the Virtual Environment

 After running the installation script, you can activate the virtual environment using the command provided at the end of the script.

-4. Creating the .env File
+3. Creating the .env File

 To enable the framework to function correctly, you need to create a .env file in the root directory of the project.
 The file should include the following keys:
 ```bash